LexMachinaInc/quadro/README.md

 ## Forking This Repo

-If you'd like to fork this repository and customize it to use with Github or another service, you will need to update `api.js` inside the `src/config` directory.
+If you'd like to fork this repository and customize it to use with Github or another service, you will need to update [`api.js`](https://github.com/LexMachinaInc/quadro/blob/master/src/config/api.js) inside the [`src/config`](https://github.com/LexMachinaInc/quadro/tree/master/src/config) directory.
 This file contains all the API-related data, e.g., the API endpoints, owner name, repository, and customizations for the board.
-If you are looking to use a different form of authentication, you will also need to update the code in `server.js`, which currently is setup to do authentication via Github Oauth.
+If you are looking to use a different form of authentication, you will also need to update the code in [`server.js`](https://github.com/LexMachinaInc/quadro/blob/master/server.js), which currently is setup to do authentication via Github Oauth.

 ## Deployment

 The Create React App documentation has a section on [deployment](https://create-react-app.dev/docs/deployment).
-In the root directory of this repository, you will find an `app.yaml` configuration file that was written to work with [Google App Engine](https://cloud.google.com/appengine/) for deployment in a Node.js 10 runtime environment.
+In the root directory of this repository, you will find an [`app.yaml`](https://github.com/LexMachinaInc/quadro/blob/master/app.yaml) configuration file that was written to work with [Google App Engine](https://cloud.google.com/appengine/) for deployment in a Node.js 10 runtime environment.

-The `app.yaml` file is also configured to use the `build` directory for deployment to production.
+The [`app.yaml`](https://github.com/LexMachinaInc/quadro/blob/master/app.yaml) file is also configured to use the `build` directory for deployment to production.
 For example, when you are ready to deploy (or deploy updates), you can run `npm run build` to create a production build of the application, and then upload that to your Google App Engine project to kick off a new deployment.

 ## Available Scripts

 In the project directory, you can run:

-To run the application locally while developing, just run `npm run dev`.
-As long as you have the redirect_url above set to `http://localhost:3000/oauth/redirect`, `npm run dev` will be the only command you need to run.

 ### `npm run dev`